 If the art history faculty approves the thesis topic, the student should form a thesis committee by the end of the semester in which they have successfully proposed a thesis topic, and have thereby achieved thesis candidacy.

-The committee is composed of at least two members and the major professor.
-The major professor and at least one other committee member must be chosen from tenured or tenure-earning art history faculty, or otherwise as approved by the Coordinator of the M.A. program.
+The Committee is composed of at least two members and the Major Professor.
+The Major Professor and at least one other committee member must be chosen from tenured or tenure-earning art history faculty, or otherwise as approved by the Graduate Coordinator of the Art History M.A.
 Students forming the thesis committee download the relevant form at http://www.arts.usf.edu/absolutenm/articlefiles/20-GradComApptFrm.pdf.
 Students are responsible for collecting committee members' signatures.
 The M.A.
-Program Coordinator must authorize all committee assignments with his/her signature.
+Graduate Coordinator must authorize all committee assignments with his/her signature.

 While moderate in length and considerably more limited in scope than a doctoral dissertation, the M.A. thesis must demonstrate the student's ability to do original, independent research of publishable quality.
 The thesis should be approximately 35-40 typed pages of text – the usual length of a journal article – excluding notes, bibliography, illustrations or other materials.
 When submitting drafts of the thesis to committee members, students must allow faculty members two weeks to read any given version.
 Remember that first drafts will have to be extensively revised several times before the thesis is accepted.
 Faculty are not normally available during the summer to read thesis drafts.
 The thesis committee must approve the final thesis before the student may schedule a date for the M.A.
 Thesis defense.
 The examining committee will consist of the thesis committee and at least two additional questioners who are chosen by the student in consultation with the thesis committee.
 Students should keep in mind that the questioners must also be allowed two weeks to read the draft of the thesis after it is accepted for the defense by the thesis committee.
 The oral defense is open to the public.
 No defenses are scheduled during the summer.
 Immediately after the orals, the examining committee meets to determine whether the student has passed the oral examination and whether the thesis is acceptable in its current form.